-I’m not saying this to freak anyone out (because a bucket load of contracts do get renewed) but it’s important to understand there is no guarantee that you will have a job when the contract runs out, so having your financial ducks in order can only be a good thing.
+I’m not saying this to freak anyone out (because a bucket load of contracts do get renewed) but it’s important to understand there is no guarantee that you will have a job when the contract runs out, so having your financial situation in order can only be a good thing.

 Don’t be under the impression that it’s too far away to think about.
 Two years can fly by.
-Fair enough you might not want to think about saving money as soon as you start your contract but at some point it needs to be a consideration.
+Fair enough you might not want to think about saving money as soon as you start your contract but at some point, it needs to be a consideration.

-I know saving extra money can be hard if you are living paycheck to paycheck but somewhere in your budget (and yes you should have one of those!) you need to set aside some money in case you need it.
+I know saving extra money can be hard if you are living paycheck to paycheck but somewhere in your budget (and yes you should have one of those!), you need to set aside some money in case you need it.